webclinic017/automating-technical-analysis/README.md

 # Simple stock trading with data analytics and technical analysis.
+(Binance only)

 ## Links: